flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 All FlytOS Linux Image versions have the same Login user credentials: **username - flytpod & password - flytpod**

 .. note:: Intel Edison will boot up with their wifi configured as Access Point.
-For more details, go to their respective guides :ref:`here<hardware_setup>`.
+For more details, check :ref:`here<edison_wifiap>`.